redstonewhite/ComfyUI-OneShotOutputs/README.md

 A minimal ComfyUI extension that lets you mark any node to **discard its output from cache immediately after all downstream nodes have consumed it**.
 This is useful for nodes that produce massive intermediate data (large latents, high-res images, video frames, etc.) Once processed by the next node, the intermediate data is freed from memory instead of being held in ComfyUI's global output cache.

+It is different from `--cache-none`, as nodes not marked will preserve their output in cache.
+This is useful when you have a massive workflow with multiple intermediate steps.

 ## Why?

 By default, ComfyUI caches every node's output during one prompt.
 If you use `--cache-ram` or `--cache-lru`, ComfyUI only clean-up cache after it finishes current prompt.
 But in large workflows, some intermediate outputs are enormous and only needed once.
 Holding them in cache wastes RAM/VRAM for no benefit, especially for unified memory devices like DGX Spark.